The number of tenants owing more than two months’ rental payments due now totals 74,000, according to data compiled by market professionals.

 “But behind this headline buoyancy, there is a less positive story.
 For a small minority there has been no transformational boost to household earnings and it is this more marginal population of tenants who are feeling the squeeze of rising rents most sharply.”

-Mark Harris, a solicitor at Palmers and member of its Residential Landlords team, said: “These numbers highlight multiple issues.
+Erin Duffy, a associate solicitor at Palmers and member of its Residential Landlords team, said: “These numbers highlight multiple issues.

 “On the one hand, there is the plight of in-debt tenants who, fearing eviction, may be unsure of both their own and landlord’s grounds.
 The current position is not a case of mere privatisation of the old post-war public/social housing schemes operated by local authorities but a new class of business that is subject to the law of supply and demand.